 - 11. What happens if I get a misdemeanor probation violation?

-- 12. Can I get my criminal record expunged?
+- 12. Can I get a criminal record expungement?

-Most misdemeanants can receive summary probation in California.
+Most misdemeanants can receive summary probation as part of the criminal case process.

 1. Who can be sentenced to misdemeanor probation?

-Thus courts typically give summary probation to first-time and juvenile offenders.
-Though you may be eligible for it even if you have prior convictions.
-It all depends on the judge’s assessment of what you will do with a second (or subsequent) chance.4
+Courts typically give summary probation to first-time, low risk non-violent offenders and juvenile offenders.2 Though you may be eligible for it even if you have prior convictions.3 It all depends on the judge’s assessment of what you will do with a second (or subsequent) chance.4

 2. How do I get probation instead of jail time?

-In many cases, the prosecutor and your California criminal attorney will agree to probation as part of a plea bargain.
-In other situations, the judge will grant probation during sentencing.
+In the vast majority of cases we handle, we can persuade prosecutors to agree to probation as part of a plea bargain.
+In other situations, we can persuade the judge to grant probation during sentencing.

 While informal probation often includes no jail time, this is not guaranteed.
 Though if a sentence of probation includes jail time, it will be for a shorter period than the maximum.